hydra3333/vpy_slideshow/README.md

 #### 2.1 Run Setup et al

 Now that you have downloaded `Setup.bat`, in File Explorer double-click on `Setup.bat` to run it.
-A DOS window should pop up showing all the downloads and pip's and vsrepo's and unzips as they happen.
+A DOS window will pop up showing all the downloads and pip's and vsrepo's and unzips as they happen.

-When `Setup.bat` is finished, you can see all of the files in the directory tree in and under the directory you created above.
+When `Setup.bat` is finished, you can see all of the files in the directory tree.
 These give you
 - portable Python x64 (3.11.2 last time I looked) ... version has to match the Vapoursynth version requirement
 - portable Vapoursynth x64 (R62 last time I looked, depends on python 3.11.x)